CodeYourFuture/syllabus/docs/workshops/git-desktop-workshop.md

 The teacher is the single source of truth for the project.
 This is fine so long as both people don't make a change at the same time.

-- Now both students change a word on their piece of paper
+- Now both trainees change a word on their piece of paper
 - They then try to give both pieces of paper to the teacher
   - But the teacher doesn't know what to do!
 Which one is correct?